techee/geany-lsp/README.md

 for launching and terminating the language server process, and supports only a single language server per programming language.

-All these limitations are addressed by the [LSP proxy](https://github.com/techee/lsp-proxy) project and related issues should be directed there.
+All of these limitations are addressed by the [LSP proxy](https://github.com/techee/lsp-proxy) project and related issues should be directed there.

 Building